What is Equity?

-The core module follows the theory of possible selves, referred to as "Know me, know how, know where’.
+The module follows the theory of possible selves, referred to as "Know me, know how, know where’.
 ‘What [people] might become, would they would like to become, and what they are afraid of becoming’ (Markus and Nurius 1986, p.
 954)."

 It will focus on an understanding of self, understanding of place and sense of belonging and development skills.
 This module is only available to UK domicile BAME students.